Stamford Violation of Protective Order Lawyer

 What Should I Do if I Violated My Protective Order?

 You should contact a Stamford protective order violation attorney immediately.
-An experienced Stamford criminal lawyer will be able to advise you regarding your rights, assist you in speaking to the police department if it’s appropriate, and can protect your rights in court.
+An experienced attorney will be able to advise you regarding your rights, assist you in speaking to the police department if it’s appropriate, and can protect your rights in court.

 What are the Penalties for Violating a Criminal Protective Order?

 Violation of a protective order or restraining order is prohibited by Connecticut General Statutes (C.G.S.) §53a-223.
 If the violation involves threats, attacks, harassment, or restraint, the offense will be considered a Class C felony punishable by up to 10 years in prison and a fine as high as $10,000.
 Other violations are Class D felonies punishable by up to 5 years in prison and $5,000 fine.
-Either way, Violation of a Protective Order / Violation of a Restraining Order in Stamford is a serious offense, which exposes you to substantial jailtime and potentially a permanent felony criminal record.
+Either way, Violation of a Protective Order / Violation of a Restraining Order in Stamford is a serious offense, which exposes you to substantial jailtime and potentially a permanent felony criminal record which makes working with a trusted attorney vital.

 Work with a Stamford Violation of Protective Order Attorney